 - Pack heavier items in smaller boxes.

-Don't forget to label your boxes, especially any box that contains items that are needed immediately such as sheets and towels.
-You'll need those items first when you move in.
-Here are more great moving tips.
+- Don't forget to label your boxes, especially any box that contains items that are needed immediately such as sheets and towels.

 Moving day can be chaotic.
 Take some time before the movers arrive to get prepared and make things go as smoothly as possible.

 Organize Personal Items and Papers

 Take all your personal documentation (medical records, school records, financial records) and medications with you for your security and for your convenience.

 If you happen to make it to your new home before the moving truck, you'll want to have an overnight bag with all your essentials like personal hygiene items, medications, chargers, and a change of clothes.

 You never know what could happen on moving day, so make sure to have your mover's contact information with you at all times.

 After You Move

 You've finally moved into your new home—now it's time to start making memories!
 But there are a few things you’ll need to do before you settle in.